seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 I am provided of a torch-bearer.

 **SALANIO**
-Ay, marry, I’ll be gone about it straight.
+Ay, marry, I'll be gone about it straight.

 **SALANIO**
 And so will I.

 **LORENZO**
 Meet me and Gratiano
-At Gratiano’s lodging some hour hence.
+At Gratiano's lodging some hour hence.

 **SALARINO**
-’Tis good we do so.
+'Tis good we do so.

 *Exeunt SALARINO and SALANIO*